morestatic/metadatatokens/README.md

 ### Admin Roles

 Firstly there are two extra admin roles in addition to the core ERC721 roles.
-These are for Registry and Token Managers.
+These are for Registry (aka contract) and Token Managers.

 Registry Managers have full control of all aspects of the contract apart from they cannot `halt` the contract - which can only be done by the contract /